 Figure 5.
-An early example of a query compilation system based on artificial intelligence is Wolfram Alpha (http://www.wolframalpha.com/); in specific. non-open-source areas, even stronger examples are available (e.g. in the area of the assessment of medical information).
+An example of a query compilation system based on artificial intelligence is Wolfram Alpha; in specific, non-open-source areas, even stronger examples are available (e.g., in the area of the assessment of medical information).

-A system is to be created that allows consumers to actively query for a set of related agro-food information on a specific product that they individually look for and find important.
+Solutions will be developed that allow consumers to actively query for a set of related agri-food information as well as related nutritional parameters on a specific product that they individually look for and find important.
 To accomplish this:

-- .
-Data on the production, conversion and nutritional profile of foodstuffs needs to be made available and continuously updated, since product lifecycles are often quite short.
+- Data on the production, conversion and nutritional profile of foodstuffs needs to be made available and continuously updated, since product lifecycles are often quite short.
 Data anonymization and data security strategies, as well as competition issues need to be considered.
 This requires collective action by producers, retailers and many other participants.
 Ideally, such action would be coordinated by an EU-wide organization.
-Special consideration should be given to ensuring that SMEs will have a system available that does not significantly add to costs and that does not put unnecessary reporting burdens on them. - Research will need to clarify what consumers would like to know and at what level of specificity/ detail, and how to actively engage consumers.
-Furthermore, consumer research will be needed to optimize the interface, presentation, and to avoid information overload. - A search and reporting system based on the use of these data should be created.
-This does not have to be built from scratch, but use of existing systems can be considered (e.g. Google, Watson, etc.).
+Special consideration should be given to ensuring that SMEs will have a system available that does not significantly add to costs and that does not put unnecessary reporting burdens on them. - Research will need to clarify what consumers would like to know and at what level of specificity/detail (e.g., single information or a holistic assessment), and how to actively engage consumers.
+Furthermore, consumer research will be needed to optimize the interface, presentation, and to avoid information overload. - Search and reporting solutions based on the use of these data should be developed.
+These might make use of existing technologies (e.g., Google, Watson, etc.) or not.

 The current overabundance of sustainability indicators has led to confusion and distrust by consumers.
 More passive labels would only add to this, and are not the solution.

-With the consumer actively involved in obtaining data, and having active influence on both content and presentation of the results of an individual query, it is expected that people will become more involved and will have a greater trust in the total agro-food production.
+With the consumer actively involved in obtaining data, and having active influence on both content and presentation of the results of an individual query, it is expected that people will become more involved and will have a greater trust in the total agri-food production.
 In addition, such a system will provide two-way information exchange.
-The types of queries, and the requested forms and combinations of the results will yield a wealth of information to the participants in the chain (producers, retailers, catering trade, etc.).
-A well-functioning system will require that major players provide access to their data, whereas the anonymized information coming back from individual consumers will provide better insights into their motivations and wishes.
+The types of queries, and the requested forms and combinations of the results will yield a wealth of information to the participants in the chain (producers. retailers, catering trade, etc.).
+A wellfunctioning system will require that major players provide access to their data, whereas the anonymized information coming back from individual consumers will provide better insights into their motivations and wishes.